Abdullah2240/Abdullah2240/README.md

 - 👋 Hi, I’m @Abdullah2240
 - 👀 I’m interested in becoming a software engineer.
 - 🌱 I’m currently learning the basics of computer programming from CS50's online course.
-- 💞️ I’m looking to collaborate on the problem sets assigned from saic classes.
+- 💞️ I’m looking to collaborate on the problem sets assigned from said classes.
 - 📫 You can reach me at sheikhabdullah2240@gmail.com